Vancouver’s New West Farmers Market is a great market in New Westminster‘s Tipperary Park in spring, summer and fall. It runs from April to November.

 Where and When is the Market

-In a typical year, from May until October, the New West Farmers Market can be found at Tipperary Park on Thursdays from 3:00 until 7:00 pm.
-The park is located in the 300 block of Royal Avenue just a block or so down the street from New Westminster’s City Hall.
+In a typical year, from May until November, the New West Farmers Market can be found at Tipperary Park on Thursdays from 3:00 until 7:00 pm.
+The park is in the 300 block of Royal Avenue less than a block down the street from New Westminster’s City Hall.

-The last day of the market in 2020 was November 12th.
-Also due to COVID-19, the winter edition of the New West Farmers Market was cancelled.
-The market is expected to start back up again at its Tipperary Park location on April 1st in 2021.
+The last day of the market in 2022 was November 3rd.
+The market starts back up again at its Tipperary Park location on March 30th in 2023.

 A variety of vendors set up stands at the market and they sell a wide range of products.
 On a typical day there are merchants selling baked goods, fresh produce, meats, jewelry, chocolate, honey, craft distillery beverages and other items.

-In addition to vendors, there is also usually a musician or two performing at the market each week, at least in the summer and when there isn’t a virus pandemic.
+In addition to vendors, there is also usually a musician or two performing at the market each week.

 Tips and Advice